 In each review, you’ll discover helpful tips and key features to consider for each sight and scope.
 Since red dot tech can quickly get complicated, we did our best to keep it simple.
-In other words, you don’t have to be a red dot expert to understand how to choose the best red dot sight for your crossbow from our guide.
+In other words, you don’t have to be an expert to understand how to choose the best red dot sight for your crossbow from our guide.

 #1) Trijicon RMR Type 2 Adjustable LED Reflex Sight

-For the money, Trijicon’s RMR red dot gives you the most value for a premium sight.
-Yes, it’s not cheap, but considering that red dots can hover near 1000 bucks, the RMS is our top-rated premium red dot based on quality vs value.
+For the money, Trijicon’s RMR gives you the most value for a premium sight.
+Yes, it’s not cheap, but considering that red dots can hover near 1000 bucks, the RMS is our top-rated premium pick based on quality vs value.
 First, the RMR won’t come with the disadvantages of cheap optics such as glare in bright light, fuzzy dots, or unacceptable battery life.